-When he is alone with his family and doesn’t have any outsiders to worry about, he will be a very affectionate pooch with his immediate family.
+When he is alone with his family and doesn’t have any outsiders to worry about, he will be a very affectionate dog with his immediate family.
 He will either join you on the sofa (yes, this guy will think of himself as a lapdog) or rest at your feet in front of the fire.
 You can also be sure that he will love a belly rub and snoozes too, enjoying the quieter life inside.

-If he takes after his German parent then he may suffer from separation anxiety, if he takes after his Pyrenees parent then he may be much more independent and not worry at all when you leave.
+If he takes after his German Shepherd parent then he may suffer from separation anxiety. if he takes after his Pyrenees parent then he may be much more independent and not worry at all when you leave.
 Either way, it is always a good idea to prepare for either eventuality and invest in an XXL crate that he can call his own safe space, especially if there are young children in the home that he may need some time out from.